cassette88/cassette88/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

 ## Hello friends!

-My name is Dave and I enjoy hacking around in JavaScript, specifically Node.js and React.
-I've come to really enjoy working with Next.js and exploring Sanity CMS.
+My name is Dave and I specialize in building web applications and APIs using Node.js, React.

-I've also learned to enjoy the nervous feeling of learning new things, like deploying a Docker container with a new library or using a new (to me 😅) array method like reduce (ha,ha).
-Also, my chickens and 3 stray/rescue cats help keep me sane.
+For the content backend, I've used Sanity CMS and MongoDB to flexibly model content as needed for different applications.
+Sanity provides an intuitive interface for managing content and makes it easy to access via APIs.
+I containerize my Node servers with Docker for portability.
+I'm continuing to explore these modern web architectures to build fast, scalable sites and apps.

+In my free time, I enjoy learning new things outside of web development, like exploring penetration testing methodologies and researching CVE exploits.
+My small backyard farm with 10 hens, a rooster named Roscoe, a dog, and a sweet cat provide welcome breaks when I need to reset and recharge.

-I started coding in earnest in 2018 after taking a web developer bootcamp course online via Colt Steele's Udemy course; which I definitely recommend, along with some other instructors including Maximilian Schwarzmüller, Andrew Mead and Angela Yu.
-It's fun to be able to build apps in areas that interest you, and those people really are helpful.
+I started exploring full-stack development in 2018 after taking some excellent online courses from instructors like Colt Steele, Maximilian Schwarzmüller, Andrew Mead, and Angela Yu.
+It's been fun to build projects in areas I'm interested in using the skills I've developed.

+Some technologies I've been working with:

+- Sanity CMS - For content modeling and management
+- Next.js - For server-side rendering and API routes
+- Vercel - For painless CI/CD
+- Docker-  For deploying APIs in the cloud with Express
+- MongoDB - For flexible document databases

+I love how intuitive Sanity makes managing content across sites and applications.
+The community resources have also been tremendously helpful in learning how to get up and running.

 ## Happy coding!